 seminaries related to culture and art.
 Features include the John Lennon Temple of Love, the Art Bureau, Gallery of Experimental Sound, Fine Arts Museum, and more.

 Address: Ul.
 Zhukovskogo, 28| St Petersburg 187010, Russia | Phone: +7 812 719-82-72

 Founded in 2005, Anna Nova Gallery shows and sells contemporary art.
 The gallery was born out of the idea of creating an online store featuring exclusively the democratic works of authors – circulation graphics, photographs, prints.
-The 2-storey art gallery presents exhibitions that primarily focus on young, up-and-coming local artists, and can include video installations, and sculpture, with a strict criterion regarding quality and level of technical implementation.
-The gallery also organizes lectures, meetings, master classes, and film screenings for those interested in the development of modern 21st century art.
+The two-story art gallery presents exhibitions that primarily focus on young, up-and-coming local artists, and can include video installations, and sculpture, with a strict criterion regarding quality and level of technical implementation.
+The gallery also organizes lectures, meetings, master classes, and film screenings for those interested in the development of modern 21st-century art.

 Address: Ligovsky Prospekt, 74 | St Petersburg 181040, Russia | Phone: +7 812 458-50-05

 "Etagi is almost like a little city within a city"

 Loft Project ETAGI is an exhibition center for the arts and one of the largest exhibition spaces in St. Petersburg.
 The total exhibition area is 3,000 square meters and is the only place in the city where contemporary art is being exhibited at such a large scale.
 Located just ten minutes' walk from Moskovsky Railway Station has plenty to keep visitors interested, including many of the original factory fittings as the museum is located in the ex former Smolninsky Bread Factory since 2007.
 Apart from being an exhibition center for the arts, it is also a cultural center that holds a variety of events from film festivals to kids’ workshops, and from rooftop parties to pet adoption fairs.
 It's also home to countless shops